ktutnik/tinspector/readme.md

 ## Reflect With Decorator Information
-Use predefined decorator `decorate`, `decorateClass`, `decorateMethod`, `decorateProperty`, `decorateParameter` to add decorator informaton that understand by `reflect`
+Use predefined decorator `decorate`, `decorateClass`, `decorateMethod`, `decorateProperty`, `decorateParameter` to add decorator information that understand by `reflect`

 ```typescript
 import reflect, { decorateMethod } from "tinspector"